-- 11.1 The competitor has no right to refuse any legal target unless the call is not pronounced or if the target is thrown after an unacceptable delay or a delay of more than three seconds for 5-Stand and Sporting Clays.
-If a competitor refuses a target but the Referee decides there is no valid reason for the refusal the Referee shall call: - 11.1.1 'Lost' for a single target. - 11.1.2 'Lost' and 'no target for a report pair. - 11.1.3 'Lost' and 'lost' for a simultaneous or Rafale pair. - 11.2 If a competitor does not see a valid target the Referee shall call: - 11.2.1 'Lost' for a single target. - 11.2.2 'Lost' and 'no target for a report pair.
-A new pair will be thrown with the score on the report target only to count. - 11.2.3 'Lost' and 'lost' for a simultaneous or Rafale pair.
+- 11.1 The competitor cannot refuse any legal target unless the target is not called for, if the target is thrown after an unacceptable delay or a delay of more than three seconds for 5-Stand and Sporting Clays.
+If a competitor refuses a target but the Referee decides there is no valid reason for the refusal the Referee shall call: - 11.1.1 'Lost' for a single target. - 11.1.2 'Repeat the pair, second shot only to score' for Report pairs. - 11.1.3 'Lost' and 'lost' for a Simultaneous or Rafale pair if no shots are fired at the targets.. - 11.2 If a competitor does not see a valid target the Referee shall call: - 11.2.1 'Lost' for a single target. - 11.2.2 'Repeat the pair, second shot only to score' for Report pairs. - 11.2.3 'Lost' and 'lost' for a Simultaneous or Rafale pair if no shots are fired at the targets. - 11.3 A baulk can be called by the competitor if, after the release of the target, an unexpected distraction to the competitor has been witnessed, then the target can be reinstated at the discretion of the Referee.